Thank you for your interest in volunteering with UW Health.

 It is time for your annual TB skin test.
 You are required to: (Pick the one that best applies to you.)

 a.
 Fill out the annual TB Test Risk Assessment Questionnaire if you have been negative in the past

 b.
-Complete the History of a Positive TB Test Questionnaire if you have tested positive in the past.
+Complete the History of a Positive TB Test Questionnaire if you have tested positive in the past

 Which of the following are not steps to establishing therapeutic relationships?